 - 1 cup Reese's Pieces candy

-- Mix in cocoa powder and then mix in powdered sugar one cup at a time, until well-blended.
+Mix in cocoa powder and then mix in confectioners' sugar one cup at a time, until well-blended.